Breast Augmentation Q&A - Dr. Hayes answers 10 of the most popular realself breast augmentation questions.

 9. Should I Wear Surgical Bra After Breast Augmentation?

 The only dressing after breast augmentation surgery is a waterproof Band-Aid (Active-Flex).
 My patients take a shower on the day of surgery.
-I want them to be as comfortable as possible, so I don't require that they wear a bra.
-However I asked them to purchase a surgical bra so that they have one available if they find it more comfortable.
-Since I don't recommend that they wear an underwire bra for the first six weeks, though typically wear the surgical bra, or a comfortable band-bra, until they're ready for their new bra fitting.
-Because implants settle dramatically in the first several months after surgery, I asked him to wait two months before having a bra fitting.
+I want them to be as comfortable as possible, so I don't require that they wear a bra (unless they have textured breast implants).
+Since I don't recommend that they wear an underwire bra for the first six weeks, they typically wear a comfortable band-bra, until they're ready for their new bra fitting.
+Because implants settle dramatically in the first several months after surgery, I asked him to wait three months before having a bra fitting.

 10. How to Bring the Natural Breasts Closer Together?

 Unfortunately there is no surgical or medicinal way to create cleavage.
 The breast has a natural foot, like the foundation of a house.
 Even after breast augmentation, the implant sits within this natural footprint.
 A breast augmentation makes the breast larger, but does not bring them closer together.
-The only way to create cleavage is to wear a push-up bra that pushes your breasts higher and closer together.
+The only way to create cleavage is by using fat grafting to sculpt the cleavage lines and make them more full.

 **How much does breast augmentation surgery cost?**